Negatives in New England, Nashville positive for NFL Week 5

 intact.

-New England, which flew in and out of Kansas City on Monday night, hosts the
+New England, which flew in and out of Kansas City on Monday, hosts the Denver

-Denver Broncos on Monday.
+Broncos on Monday.
 That game had been scheduled for a 4:25 p.m.
-ET
+ET kickoff

 The Chiefs have not returned any positive tests since last week -- practice